 - Currency risk: The value of an investment can be negatively influenced by exchange rate fluctuations.

-Investing in real estate with ETFs
+Conclusion: Consider real estate ETFs